Dian Farmer Learning To Grow Our Own Food

 Basil can repel flies, beetles, and mosquitoes.

 Basil is an annual, or sometimes perennial, herb used for its leaves.
-This easy to grow herb can repel flies, mosquitoes, the carrot fly, asparagus beetles, and whiteflies thanks to its aromatic oils.
+This easy-to-grow herb is one of the best natural ways to get rid of pests in the garden since this herb can repel flies, mosquitoes, zucchini pests such as the squash vine borers, the carrot fly, asparagus beetles, and whiteflies thanks to its aromatic oils.

 You can plant them as a companion to tomatoes in order to prevent flies, thrips, and hornworms from wreaking havoc in your garden patch.